sajadsabouri1375/eur-usd-direction-prediction/README.md

 - feature_selection.py: This script would generate all plots required to visualize correlation between input and output feature.
 - test_feature_selection.py: This is a test script which would test all methods of feature selection class.
 - plot_utils.py: This static class includes all utility funcitons which are required to plot different plots of interest.

+## Model
+To predict future EUR/USD price change direction, we used an LSTM model.
+LSTM is a Recurrent Neural Network (RNN) which can handle a larger history of data, which makes it perfect for timeseries analysis.
+All the input features are used as series with up to 30 step shifting.
+The model architecture consists of an LSTM layer with 30 LSTM cells.
+The output layer is a softmax layer with 3 neurons to predict the class of EUR/USD price change direction.
+The output labels are "Significant Drop", "Almost Constant", and "Significant Rise".
+The moodel was fit and showed a 47% for training, 46% for validation, and 41%.
+Although the accuracies are not great, but we need to remember that we are modelling a very complex and variant problem which is controlled by plenty of factors.
+The features that we currently have are not sufficient for the perfect modelling, but it is much better than the baseline model yet (with 33% accuracy), which shows the model is learning some real stuff.
+Confusion matrices for training and test phase are also included in /outputs/plots/ to give a better understanding of modelling.
+Also, accuracy, precision, recall, and F1 score metrics are stored in metrics.json file.
+Baseline model for this project is a naive model which outputs the most frequent class all the time.
+The accuracy for such model would be about 33%.
+Thus, our model must outperform this baseline model with a significant difference, which it has.

+".py" scripts explained:
+- model.py: This scripts includes LstmModel which is responsible 1) to convert dataset into a set which is applicable to model architecture, 2) Design model architecture, 3) Fit model,
+4) Generate results (confusion matrix, accuracy, recall, precision), and 5) split dataset into "Trainng", "Test", and "Validation" sets.
+- test_model.py: This script runs model and tests the model accuracy againt the baseline model.